-Indicators in the Child Indicators in the Parent Indicators in Family/Environmental Bruises - shape, grouping, site, repeat or multiple Bite marks - site and size Burns and Scalds - shape, definition, size, depth, scars Fractures- delay in seeking medical attention, old fractures, Injuries not typical of accidental injury Fabricated or induced illness Improbable or conflicting explanations for injuries Repeated or multiple injuries Admission of punishment which appears excessive Fear of parents being contacted and fear of returning home Withdrawal from physical contact Aggression towards others Frequently absent from school Emotional/behavioural presentation Refusal to discuss injuries Parent with injuries that may suggest domestic violence Not seeking medical help/unexplained delay in seeking treatment Evasive or aggressive towards child or others Refusal or reluctance to discuss injuries or mention previous injuries Delay in seeking treatment Given explanation inconsistent with injury Over chastisement of child / aggressive towards child or others Absent without good reason when their child is presented for treatment Disinterested or undisturbed by accident or injury Unauthorised attempts to administer medication Tries to draw the child into their own illness.
+Indicators in the Child Indicators in the Parent Indicators in Family/Environmental Bruises - shape, grouping, site, repeat or multiple Bite marks - site and size Burns and Scalds - shape, definition, size, depth, scars Fractures- delay in seeking medical attention, old fractures, Injuries not typical of accidental injury Fabricated or induced illness Improbable or conflicting explanations for injuries Admission of punishment which appears excessive Fear of parents being contacted and fear of returning home Withdrawal from physical contact Aggression towards others Frequently absent from school Emotional/behavioural presentation Refusal to discuss injuries Concerns about changing for PE and Swimming.
+Difficulties in making or sustaining friendships.
+Reckless with their own or others safety Show signs of not wanting to go home.
+Admission of punishment which appears excessive Fear of parents being contacted and fear of returning home Withdrawal from physical contact Aggression towards others Frequently absent from school Parent with injuries that may suggest domestic violence Not seeking medical help/unexplained delay in seeking treatment Evasive or aggressive towards child or others Refusal or reluctance to discuss injuries or mention previous injuries Delay in seeking treatment Given explanation inconsistent with injury Over chastisement of child / aggressive towards child or others Absent without good reason when their child is presented for treatment Disinterested or undisturbed by accident or injury Unauthorised attempts to administer medication Tries to draw the child into their own illness.
+Past history of childhood abuse, self-harm, somatising disorder or false allegations of physical or sexual assault May appear unusually concerned about the results of investigations which may indicate physical illness in the child Wider parenting difficulties may (or may not) be associated with this form of abuse.
+Parent/carer has convictions for violent crimes.
 Marginalised or isolated by the community History of mental health, alcohol or drug misuse or domestic violence History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Past history of childhood abuse, self-harm, somatising disorder or false allegations of physical or sexual assault or a culture of physical chastisement.